serifsonerserbest/RecoMovie/README.md

   * implementations.py : Contains helper functions, i.e. reading csv files, transforming data frames etc.
 * Pickle Object:
 * linreg.pkl : linear regression model for blending

-## Possible Problem with Spark

-It is possible to get an error for Java connection if PySpark's ALS function is used with maxIter value greater than 24.
-But it is also possible that is a problem only on our devices.